nuejs/nue/packages/nuejs.org/blog/tailwind-misinformation-engine/index.md

 date: 2024-02-18
 og: img/tailwind-messaging-pillars.jpg
 title: Tailwind marketing and misinformation engine
-desc: The origins of Tailwind and how it is framed against semantic CSS
+desc: The origins of Tailwind and how it is framed to solve the proposed issues of CSS
 ---